-• Mozilla.
-Collaborating with Mozilla on an online resource to empower small and independent developers to adhere to good privacy practices.
-For more information, please contact Charles Belle
+• Applied Privacy.
+Collaborating with Developers on online resources to empower small and independent developers to adhere to good privacy practices.
+For more information, please contact Timothy Yim.

 • Legislation.
 Providing policy analysis of proposed legislation for the California State Senate & Assembly and the Office of the Attorney General of California.
-For more information, please contact Charles Belle.
+For more information, please contact Timothy Yim.

 • Data Breach Research Lab.
 This project seeks to more directly employ the scientific techniques of observation and analysis in the service of modernizing data privacy regulation.
 For more information, please contact Brian Pascal.